WebDevHarsha/open-hackathons-api/README.md

 - The data is cached and updated daily, so it may not reflect real-time changes
 - Ensure your MongoDB connection string has read permissions
 - The API is rate-limited by GitHub Pages (not by this application)
+- All hackathons in the database are currently open (active)

 ## 🐛 Troubleshooting